segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

   Students start with less ideal defaults (like `window_size=1` and `temperature=1.0`) and must experiment to achieve more coherent and satisfying results.

 * **File 3: `03_interactive.py`**
   In the final file, students take full control.
 They adjust `window_size`, `temperature`, and `output_length` interactively and choose a starting word.
-They can try the suggested starting words (e.g., "Alice", "May", "On", "I", "The") or pick their own.
+They can try the suggested starting words (e.g., "On", "I", "The") or pick their own.
 By experimenting, they see how their choices influence coherence, style, and variety, directly building on all previous lessons.
 They should realize it's still limited because it only knows the small dataset they trained it on, unlike ChatGPT's massive training.

 Each file in the Visual Studio Code for Education project includes detailed comments and instructions, telling students what to change and what to observe.